matews-sousa/portfolio/_projects/cinemascore.md

 ## Approach I Used

 I used Next.js to fetch The Movie DB API in the server side, this turns the rendering faster for the user.
 The TailwindCSS was used to maintain a pattern in the colors, spacing and responsiveness of the website.

-## Stack

-- Next.js, for Server Side Rendering
-- Typescript, for type deffinition at real time in VSCode
-- TailwindCSS, for styling
-- The Movie DB API, for fetching movies data

 ## Challenges